 Explore the famous Andrassy Avenue

-Wandering across Budapest in one day will take you through Andrassy Avenue at least once.
+Wandering across Budapest in a day will take you through Andrassy Avenue at least once.
 This major boulevard starts near St. Stephen’s Basilica and runs northeast to Heroes’ Square and City Park.

 Andrassy Avenue is divided into four parts, and your trip will take you across the main commercial section.
 You’ll pass endless boutique and designer shops, restaurants, cafes, and important cultural landmarks.